poland-can-into-space/object-foxx/README.md

 ## Comparison
 ### In a nutshell
-Each route will be represented as a javascript object: thus, it makes the important properties of the route more **explicit**; reducing the learning cost.
+Each route will be represented as a javascript object.

 ### Code
 Below is an example of hypothetical API for outerspace restaurant search engine.